 Mode: delay

-Looks like xfce4-power-manager is blocking the suspend/hibernate key and the lid switch.
+the suspend/hibernate key and the lid switch.

 I think I’ve finally found the problem!!!
-I googled: xfce4-power-manager lid close and found this topic on the askubuntu forum.
+I googled: xfce4-power-manager lid close

-Looking further down I found a answer by Joce.
+Looking further down I found a answer by Joce

 $ xfconf-query -c xfce4-power-manager -p /xfce4-power-manager/logind-handle-lid-switch -n -t bool -s true